Moving Target APT Instructions

 APT limitations for Solar System observations

-APT is still under development and for moving targets some capabilities are not expected to be available until Cycles 1 or 2.
+APT is still under development and for moving targets some capabilities are not expected to be available until later cycles.
 The following list is not exhaustive.
 If you have questions please contact the help desk.

 - APT does not (and is not planned to) provide sensitivity information.
 You must use the JWST Exposure Time Calculator (ETC).
 See Moving Target ETC Instructions.